gerbenjacobs/go-webshop-course/step1/README.md

 We then create our app: `app := handler.New(logger)` and pass it the logger.

 Replace `http.HandlerFunc(homePage)` with `app` in the `Handler:` attribute.
-Your IDE might now complain that `app` which is of type `handler.Handler` does not implement the `http.Handler` interface.
+Your IDE might now complain that `app`, which is of type `handler.Handler`, does not implement the `http.Handler` interface.

 Go back to `handler/handler.go` and add the following: